nee1k/stock-recommendation-agent/README.md

 # Stock Recommendation Agent

-A multi-agent system that provides stock recommendations for NYSE-listed stocks using **free LLM providers** and AI agents for research, market data analysis, news analysis, and trading recommendations.
+A multi-agent system that provides stock recommendations for NYSE-listed stocks using Ollama and AI agents for research, market data analysis, news analysis, and trading recommendations.

 ## Features